 6. Reference and External Links Section

-The External links section is located on almost every page on Wikipedia.
+The External Links section is located on almost every page of Wikipedia.
 It’s the same as the reference section so you can use this one as well.
 This is where you will find the important resources used for the page.